NumesSanguis/Blender-ZMQ-add-on/README.md

 Therefore, the data can be send over the network (e.g. TCP), meaning you can even run the software on different machines.

 This add-on works by setting a timer function (Blender 2.80+) that checks if a ZeroMQ socket has received a message from outside (using `zmq.Poller()`).
-If so, process that data to move a selected object.
+If so, process that data to move selected objects.
-This timer keeps being triggered until the socket has been disconnected.
+This timer keeps being invoked until the socket has been disconnected.
 See for a demonstration:

 TODO: YOUTUBE link